How Much Melatonin Should I Take for Best Sleep?

 - So, if a question arises, “How many mg of melatonin should I take?”
 It is advised that for many people, the starting dose would be somewhere between 1-3 mg, and it is best to take about 30 minutes to an hour before going to sleep.

 - However, if you are using melatonin gummies, remember that there are different brands in the market.
-The dosage might differ with the brand that you are using, so make sure to identify the right dosage for your requirements.
+The dosage might differ with the brand that you are using, so make sure to identify the right dosage for your requirements to fully reap the benefits of melatonin.

 It is recommended that you always consult your healthcare provider for specific information.
 So with the knowledge of how much melatonin one can take, you can now try this natural sleep aid and get the rest you deserve!

-READ MORE - Can Melatonin Cause Weird Dreams?Dan Ford, who holds a BA and an MA with first class honors, PGDipCBT (Dist), MISCP, EMDRAA, Regd NZPsB, A Sleep Psychologist added,
+READ MORE - How Melatonin Affects DreamsDan Ford, who holds a BA and an MA with first class honors, PGDipCBT (Dist), MISCP, EMDRAA, Regd NZPsB, A Sleep Psychologist added,

 The starting dose for a circadian rhythm disorder is 0.5mg.
 In some circumstances lower doses of melatonin can be more effective than higher doses.
 The body only creates around 0.1mg - 0.3mg per night.